 The Performance Analysis phase allows the user to plan, perform a single simulation or a performance evaluation experiment, and finally analyze the results.
 An experiment is defined by: i) the trace file; ii) the system configuration; and iii) the varying parameters (one or two).
-Csim may initially simulate an adequate number of memory references without an outcome.
-This allows the cache to exit its cold state [1] and to reach a steady condition.
-The results consist of: global system performance (execution time, lost time in waiting, and word transfer ratio); cache behavior (miss, code miss, data miss, read miss, data read miss and data write miss ratios and cumulative cold misses); and bus traffic (occupation rate, number of read-block operations, number of update-block operations for copy-back cache models).
+Csim2 may initially simulate an adequate number of memory references without an outcome.
+This allows the cache to exit its cold state [Easton78] and to reach a steady condition.
+The results consist of: global system performance (execution time, lost time in waiting, and word transfer ratio); cache behavior (miss, code miss, data miss, read miss, data read miss and data write miss ratios and cumulative cold misses); and bus traffic (occupation rate, number of read-block operations, number of write operations for write-through cache models and number of update-block operations for copy-back cache models).